 The Bookshop on the Corner #1

 As we get to know Eleanor and understand her profound loneliness, it made me think about what initial judgments I make in other areas.
+Eleanor is able to find herself and understand herself in this wonderful, feel-good book.
+If you are looking for books similar to lessons in chemistry, this book is a 5-star pick.

 Contemporary Fiction Christmas Books

-Jenny Colgan is back with a stand-alone Christmas story about a failing bookshop and the woman that saves it.
+Jenny Colgan is back with a stand-alone Christmas romance book about a failing bookshop and the woman that saves it.
 Carmen is stuck with no boyfriend, no job, and living at home, while her sister Sophie seems to have it all – a beautiful house, a great husband, a killer job, and 3 kids with one more on the way.

 When she realizes her client is going to lose his bookshop and home, she overs Carmen up for the job of turning the shop around, offering her a room at her house to boot.